The Metro St. Louis Live Music

 Marvin Holman /Vocals

-Grant Buxton /Bass
+RIP Grant Buxton /Bass

 RIP Jimmy Miller /Drums